adambard/learnxinyminutes-docs/r.html.markdown

 # You can't make multi-line comments,
 # but you can stack multiple comments like so.

-# in Windows or Mac, hit COMMAND-ENTER to execute a line
+# in Windows you can use CTRL-ENTER to execute a line.
+# on Mac it is COMMAND-ENTER